 Take a tour of Van Cortlandt Manor, an estate located in Croton-on-Hudson that dates back to the 1600’s.
 Part of the Historic Hudson Valley, the Manor began as a 220-acre home and farm run by Stephanus Van Cortlandt, a Dutch settler.

 The Jacob Burns Film Center opened in 2001 on the site of the old Rome Theater in the village of Pleasantville.
 JBFC is a nonprofit cultural arts center dedicated to: presenting the best of independent, documentary, and world cinema in a beautiful new facility.
 Leading actors, directors, screenwriters are frequent speakers at events.

-Play golf at the new public course at Hudson Hills in Ossining and Hollowbrook Golf Course in Cortlandt Manor and on the private course at Hudson National in Croton which allows village residents with a qualifying handicap to play.
-Other nearby private clubs include The Sleepy Hollow Country Club and The Trump National Golf Club.
+Play golf at the new public course at Hudson Hills in Ossining and Hollow Brook Golf Club in Cortlandt Manor, and on the private course at Hudson National Golf Course in Croton on Hudson, which allows village residents with a qualifying handicap to play.
+Other nearby private clubs include The Sleepy Hollow Country Club, Pleasantville Country Club and Trump National Golf Club.